ldsands/UsefulCodeSnippets/programming_languages/julia/julia_useful_commands.md

 ## Random bits of useful code

-- an easy way to time some function is to use the `@elapsed` macro, this will print the output in seconds that it took to run whatever you're evaluating
+- An easy way to time some function is to use the `@elapsed` macro, this will print the output in seconds that it took to run whatever you're evaluating

 <!--
 ```Julia